MucciDev/SSPM/README.md

 Contributions and suggestions are welcome!
 Feel free to open an issue or pull request to propose changes or report any bugs.

 ---

-You can structure this documentation in a README.md file within the repository to provide users with information on installation, usage, features, and contribution guidelines.
-Adjust the content based on the specifics of your SSPM tool.